VLety/fastApiProject/README.md

 ### NGINX setup
 > [!NOTE]
-> FastAPI latency is lower when interacting with NGINX via a socket than when interacting via a port, but both solutions work.
-We will go the way of interacting with NGINX via a socket.
+> FastAPI latency is lower when communicating with NGINX via a socket than when communicating via a port, but both solutions will work.
+We will go the way of NGINX communicating with Uvicorn via a socket connection.

 Install NGINX
 ```